-The first step of the research was to develop simple design-based estimates using the MEPS-HC design structure and data for the year 2002 for 6 types of expenditures: total (all types combined), dental visits, inpatient facility stays, office based visits, outpatient doctor visits and prescription drugs.
-This was done using the weights that were created by post stratification to national CPS values for cells defined by age, race, gender and martial status.
-For each type of expenditure, an estimate for each state was made for the percent of persons who had that expenditure, the mean for those who had an expenditure and the total expenditures.
-These estimates were created for each of the 30 largest states defined by total population .
-Relative standard error results were averaged for each type of estimate for 3 state groups, the 10 largest states, the second ten largest states and the third ten largest states.
-These are called groups 1,2 and 3 in order from the largest to smallest states.
-Results are shown in Table 1.
+The first step of the research was to develop simple design-based estimates using the MEPS-HC design structure and data for 2002 for six types of expenditures: total (all types combined), dental visits, inpatient facility stays, office-based visits, outpatient doctor visits, and prescription drugs.
+This was done using the weights that were created by post-stratification to national CPS values for cells defined by age, race, gender, and marital status.
+For each type of expenditure, an estimate for each state was made for the percentage of persons who had that expenditure, the mean for those who had an expenditure, and the total expenditures.
+These estimates were created for each of the 30 largest states defined by total population.
+Relative standard error results were averaged for each type of estimate for three state groups: the 10 largest states, the second 10 largest states, and the third 10 largest states.
+These are called groups 1, 2, and 3 in order from the largest to smallest states.
+Results are shown in table 1.
 Maximum relative standard errors in each group are also shown.

-The standard errors for the estimates shown in tables in this report were produced using a set of 64 partially balanced half samples and the balanced repeated replication method.
-(Wolter,1985).
-This was done to take into account the post stratification done to the sampling weights.
-For variance estimation purposes, the weights were post stratified for each replicate.
+The standard errors for the estimates shown in the tables in this report were produced using a set of 64 partially balanced half samples and the balanced repeated replication method (Wolter,1985).
+This was done to take into account the post-stratification done to the sampling weights.
+For variance estimation purposes, the weights were post-stratified for each replicate.
 We found that use of Taylor Series methods for this first set of design-based estimates gave similar results.
-However, this was not true for results produced and discussed latter in this paper and shown in Tables 2 and 3.
+However, this was not true for results produced and discussed latter in this paper and shown in tables 2 and 3.